maforget/ComicRackCE/ComicRack/ReadMe.txt

 * In-viewer extended info editing
 * Batch converting of eComics to all supported formats
 * Scriptable and extendable
-* Android and iPad client with syncinc capabilities
+* Android with syncinc capabilities
 * And much, much more....

 This is still a beta version.